-Once again, if NVC finds any document(s) missing in the package provided by you, it will send you a checklist of missing documents, typically within 1–2 months.
+Once again, if NVC finds any document(s) missing in the package provided by you, it will send you a message and/or email, typically within 2 weeks to 2 months.

 Step 6: Pre-Interview Requirements

-Once NVC completes processing your application, it will send you an Approval Notice and transfer your file to the nearest U.S. Embassy/Consulate in your home country.
+Once NVC completes processing your application, it will transfer your file to the nearest U.S. Embassy/Consulate in your home country.

 About 1-2 months later, you will receive an Interview Appointment Letter, which will contain all the details of your appointment: date, time and location.